hackgvl/hackgreenville-com/CONTRIBUTING.md

 project root.

 The database will be created for you automatically by the mysql docker image.
-To initialize the project, do `docker-compose pull` to pull the necessary files, and then `docker-compose up` to being running the project later.
+To initialize the project, do `docker-compose pull` to pull the necessary files, and then `docker-compose up --build` to begin running the project later.
 On the first start, you will need to generate an `APP_KEY` secret, which you can do by `docker exec -it hackgreenville php artisan key:generate` while the original container is running.
 Make sure to set this in your `.env` file!
 If you get file permission errors, please make sure permissions are set to the same UID and GUID specified in `.env` as `WWWUSER` and `WWWGROUP`.